burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   };
   ```

-  A simple requirement consists of an arbitrary C++ expression statement and is satisfied if the corresponding expression compiles without errors.
+  A simple requirement consists of an arbitrary C++ expression statement and **is satisfied** if the corresponding expression compiles without errors.

   All variables you use in these expressions must be global variables or variables introduced in the parameter list of `requires`.
 You *cannot* declare local variables in the usual way inside `requires`.

-* **II.
+**III.
 A Compound Requirement.**

   Example:
   ```cpp